sCrypt-Inc/scryptTS-docs/docs/tokens/tutorials/mint-bsv20-v2.md

 sidebar_position: 2
 ---

-# Tutorial 2: Mint BSV20 V2 Token
+# Tutorial 2: Mint BSV21 Token

 ## Overview

-In this tutorial, we will use contract [HashLock](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/hashLock.ts) as an example, to introduce how to mint a BSV20 Token (**version 2**) with [sCrypt](https://scrypt.io/) and transfer it with a Smart Contract.
+In this tutorial, we will use contract [HashLock](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/hashLock.ts) as an example, to introduce how to mint a BSV21 Token with [sCrypt](https://scrypt.io/) and transfer it with a Smart Contract.

 To enable all these features, you should install `scrypt-ord` as an dependency in your project.